ruchiturunkar/Web_Dev_5610_HW04/README.md

 # Memory Game

 ## Introduction
 It is a single player tile matching game.
-It is implemented using React.js on front-end with state mechanism to save Game's state that is which tile/s have been selected by the player, if the game is finished, whether the player has won/lost, etc
+It is implemented using React.js on front-end with state mechanism to save Game's state that is which tile/s have been selected by the player, if the game is finished, whether the player has won/lost, etc.

 ## To start your Phoenix server: